 Partners, particularly the health service would welcome alignment with their footprint and even stronger partnership working.
-Initial discussions with the Police and Crime Commissioners, Chief Officers and lead member for Fire and Rescue did not identify any insurmountable barriers, whilst recognising the need for further negotiation.
+The relevant Police and Crime Commissioners and Fire and Rescue Authorities across both counties do not see any unsurmountable barriers.
 Our public engagement shows stronger support for a unitary local authority representing the Bay area over any alternative.